 Your sales should be made through stories and ideas.
 Think of your followers as students.
 Giving them the knowledge directly by saying “buy it” won’t do any good.
-However, if your lead them to the answer, make them realize that they need the product themselves, the results will be astonishing.
+However, if you lead them to the answer, and make them realize that they need the product themselves, the results will be astonishing.

 Here are some tips on how to sell your product on social media: